memento-ai/Memento/packages/postgres-db/README.md

 # @memento-ai/postgres-db

 ## Description
 The `@memento-ai/postgres-db` package provides utilities for interacting with a PostgreSQL database used by the Memento AI system.
-It includes functions for creating and managing the database schema, inserting and retrieving data, executing SQL queries, and handling conversation history and summaries.
+It includes functions for creating and managing the database schema, inserting and retrieving data, executing SQL queries, handling conversation history and summaries, and cleaning up orphaned user messages after application crashes.

 ## Key Features
 - Create and drop PostgreSQL databases for Memento